adiungo/documentation/docs/models/content-models/index.md

 # Content Models

 A `Content_Model` represents a grouped collection of data that can have save and delete actions applied to it.
-It generally represents a "thing", such as a Tweet, a Mastodon post, a blog post, or something like that.
+It generally represents a posted "thing", such as a Tweet, a Mastodon post, a blog post, or something like that.

 ## Working With Models